mavera12/EHR/Embedding.md

 generatorService.shutdownNow();
 ```

 Note the use of the [`Config`](https://synthetichealth.github.io/synthea/build/javadoc/org/mitre/synthea/helpers/Config.html) class to disable file generation.
-IF this is omitted, files will also be written to the "output" subdirectory.
+If this is omitted, files will also be written to the "output" subdirectory.